Our work in Computation

 We’ve come to think of computation as a tool that we use to complete our work and extend the bounds of our social and entertainment world.
 At its core however, computation is simply a mechanism to scale the manipulation and transfer of information.
 This is something that humans have been doing for thousands of years, from initial languages to factory automation.
 Right now we’re moving from a world where humans use computation as tools, to one in which computation is beginning to inform its own design, connect without humans-in-the-middle, interact coherently with the real world and, overall, escape the limitations of human oversight.

-We see 5 main areas of opportunity for new companies:
+We see five main areas of opportunity for new companies:

 Areas for venture creation: